Y30ashu/MTA-Customer-Engagement-Analytics/README.md

 ## Analysis and Key Findings

-This section is crucial for telling your project's story.
-You will fill this in with the specific insights from your analysis, using your visualizations to illustrate these points.

-Here are some examples of what you might include, tailored to your findings:

 * **Trend Analysis of Call Metrics:**
     * "Our analysis reveals significant trends in `Average Time to Answer` and `Calls Answered Rate` over the years.
 As seen in **Figure 1** and **Figure 2** (`Call_center_performance.jpg`), we observed [describe trends, e.g., a notable increase in wait times during a specific period, which correlated with a dip in answered calls]."